Johnny Gill: New Edition

 Gill began a new chapter in his career in 1987, when he was recruited by Michael Bivins to join New Edition.
 Bobby Brown had been voted out of the group and Gill was brought in to replace lead singer Ralph Tresvant, who was rumored at the time to be leaving to pursue a solo career.
 Gill became the only member of New Edition who was not from Boston.
 With Gill, the oldest member, as one of the lead singers (along with Tresvant, who ended up staying with New Edition and delaying the launch of his solo career) on the album Heart Break, the group developed a more mature, adult sound, hitting the charts with songs such as "Can You Stand The Rain", "N.E.
-Heartbreak", "If It Isn't Love", and the Gill-led "Boys To Men".
+Heartbreak", "If It Isn't Love", and the Gill-led "Boys to Men".

 Solo career

 Continuing his role as a romantic balladeer while emerging as a new jack swing star, he released a self-titled third album in 1990, which included the hits "My, My, My", "Rub You the Right Way", "Fairweather Friend", and "Wrap My Body Tight".

 In 1993, Gill released another solo project, Provocative, which included the songs "Quiet Time to Play", "A Cute, Sweet, Love Addiction", and the gospel song, "I Know Where I Stand".

 In 1996, Gill released Let's Get the Mood Right, which included the song, "Love In an Elevator", and the single "Maybe".
-In 1996, Johnny reunited with New Edition and recorded the album Home Again.
+The same year, Johnny reunited with New Edition and recorded the album Home Again.

 LSG

-In 1997, he collaborated with Gerald Levert and Keith Sweat to form the supergroup LSG (Levert/Sweat/Gill), which yielded the multi- platinum debut album, Levert.Sweat.Gill, and their final album LSG2 in 2003.
-In 2004, he reunited with New Edition; they signed with Bad Boy Records and released the album One Love, which included the single "Hot 2Nite".
+In 1997, he collaborated with Gerald Levert and Keith Sweat to form the supergroup LSG (Levert-Sweat-Gill), which yielded the multi-platinum debut album Levert.Sweat.Gill and the trio’s final album LSG2 in 2003.
+In 2004, he reunited with New Edition; it signed with Bad Boy Records and released the album One Love, which included the single "Hot 2Nite".

 Return to solo career

-In 2011, 15 years after recording his last solo album, Gill returned with Still Winning, which included "In The Mood", "Just The Way You Are", "It Would Be You", and "2nd Place".
-In 2014, Gill left Fontana Records and started his own label, J Skillz Records, on which he released a new album called Game Changer.
+In 2011, 15 years after recording his last solo album, Gill returned with Still Winning, which included "In the Mood", "Just the Way You Are", "It Would Be You", and "2nd Place".
+In 2014, Gill left Fontana Records and started his own label, J Skillz Records, on which he released the album Game Changer.
 The album produced several adult R&B radio hits, including the singles "Behind Closed Doors" and the title track, "Game Changer".
-His New Edition bandmates appear on "This One's For Me And You".
-Gill joined Fantasia as an opener for Charlie Wilson's In It To Win It tour, which kicked off in February 2017.
+His New Edition bandmates appear on "This One's for Me and You".
+Gill joined Fantasia as an opener for Charlie Wilson's In It to Win It tour, which kicked off in February 2017.
 On September 6, 2019, Gill released his album Game Changer II.
+Beginning in 2023, Gill enjoyed a resurgence of popularity with his song, "Rub You the Right Way" on the popular social media app TikTok, with various influencers using the song for their videos.